 “And I’m lame!” said the next fellow.

-I looked at a woman who seemed crying as she looked at the little baby in the cradle.
+I looked at a woman who seemed to be crying as she looked at the little baby in the cradle.
 “I’ve been raped!” cried the woman, “And can find no justice!”

 “And you?”
 I asked.